 How are my property taxes affected by COVID-19?

-Municipal property taxes are due on April 28, 2020; however, a penalty for non-payment will not be applied until June 1, 2020.
+Municipal property taxes are due on April 28, 2020; however, a penalty for non-payment will not be applied until the first month after the declared emergency is over.
 For community members on a pre-authorized payment plan who require a deferred payment can email firstname.lastname@example.org to discuss their payment plan.

 How are my water and wastewater bills affected by COVID-19?

 The water and wastewater bill due date has been extended by one month and are now due on May 15, 2020.
-The penalty for non-payment will not be applied until June 1, 2020.
+The penalty for non-payment will not be applied until the month after the declared emergency is over.
 For more information, you can contact email@example.com.

 How is the Municipality of Port Hope managing the impacts of COVID-19?